manojmj92/subtitle-downloader/Readme.txt

 Install python 2.7.6

-Open up cmd and type python

-If you get error saying "python is not recognized as an internal or external command" please fix this issue by the method mentioned heere : http://stackoverflow.com/questions/15171157/python-is-not-recognised-as-an-internal-or-external-command

 Place subtitle-downloader.py file in C:\

 Place the Subtitle.cmd in sendto folder in windows (can be accessed by typing shell:sendto in address bar)

-Right click the movie file (not the movie folder) and click sendto -> Subtitle.cmd
+Right click the movie file (not the movie folder).
+You can also select multiple files. and click sendto -> Subtitle.cmd

 Voila. the .srt subtitle file will be created right next to your movie file.